When do you operate?

 Send us an email or call us to enquire on the mobile phone number.
 If there's no answer, leave a message and someone will get back to you quickly.
 If you have a particular date in mind, we will always do our best to accomodate this.
 You will need to give us a contact name, a contact phone number (preferably a mobile), the number of people in your group, ages of any children and let us know of any relevant medical conditions or disabilities.
 Please bear in mind that trips will not be running every weekday during the early and the late season, so some flexibility is useful.
 It's always recommended that you book at the start of your stay in case the weather is bad and we can then postpone you until later in the week.
-Payment is usually made on arrival by cash or cheque, though for group bookings of more than six people we ask for a 50% deposit in advance.
+We will request full confirm your booking.
 This is refundable if the weather is unsuitable, though we will try and rearrange to another day if you like.
 Some people have vouchers - this needs to be made clear on booking, and please make sure your voucher is still in date.
 Please make sure you call us and let us know with as much notice as possible if you are unable to come for any reason or if there are fewer in the party.
 There's little that's more frustrating than everyone on the pier waiting for people who aren't coming!

 The coastline in the far west of Cornwall is very dramatic and the weather can be as well!
 Trips are entirely weather dependent.
 It is strong wind and therefore rough sea which means we have to cancel sometimes - patchy or light rain is not a problem though obviously if it is pouring we will try and reschedule.
 Very thick fog is quite unusual, though again means we have to re-arrage.
 You'll need to call us two days before the trips to check the weather is ok to go ahead and confirm your places.
 Sometimes a forecast is uncertain and you may be asked to call again.
 If you are travelling a long way, you may want to call before you set off.